sing-group/compi/docs/source/application_development.rst

 Application Development
 ***********************

-The following image summarizes the main interactions between the elements of the :ref:`Compi ecosystem<compi_ecosystem>` in the development of Compi-based applications.
+The following image summarizes the main interactions between the elements of :ref:`compi_ecosystem` in the development of Compi-based applications.

 .. figure:: images/application_development/lifecycle.png
    :align: center